 Under planning laws here in the UK, garages are referred to as ‘outbuildings’ (alongside greenhouses, garden sheds, and other structures commonly residing outside.
 Planning permission for garages will be different from one property to another.
 If you live in a listed building for example, you would not be allowed to build any outbuildings on the area of land surrounding your property.
 However, if your property is in a national park, a world heritage site, conservation area, or it resides within areas of outstanding natural beauty, you will need to make sure your garage adheres to extra rules and guidelines as well as some general ones.

-Typically, ‘outbuildings’ are considered ‘permitted developments’, which means that no planning permission would be required for a wooden garage providing that your structure is built in line with the following rules:
+Typically, ‘outbuildings’ are considered ‘permitted developments,’ which means that no planning permission would be required for a wooden car garage provided that your structure is built in line with the following rules:

 It is important for us to stress that in the UK, planning requirements are bespoke to each and every property.
 The rules outline above are general rules and therefore, we always recommend contacting your Local Planning Authority (LQA) to check.
-The team here at National Timber Buildings are experts in building timber buildings, and there is not a lot we don’t know about planning permission.
-Whether it’s help with calculating a floor area, checking measurements or just general advice, we welcome any specific questions about planning permission you have, please feel free to contact us on 01233 740 944, or email us at info@nationalstables.co.uk.
+If you’re considering adding features like solar panels for garage roofs, be sure to check how these may impact your planning requirements.
+The team here at National Timber Buildings are experts in timber building design, including wooden stables.
+There is not a lot we don’t know about planning permission.
+Whether it’s help with calculating floor area, checking measurements, or just general advice, we welcome any specific questions about planning permission you have, Please feel free to contact us on 01233 740 944 or email us at info@nationalstables.co.uk.

 Get in touch